-Light cone is a concept used in physics (including relativity), indicating the portion of space-time from which light can reach you (the further back in time, the further that distance is) or that light from your position can reach another position (the further into the future, the further that is).
-The light cone for a point in space-time excludes every other region of space at that instant (light hasn't had enough time to reach you)
+Light cones are a concept used in physics (including relativity) for the portion of space-time from which light can reach you (the further back in time, the further that distance is) or that light from your position can reach another position (the further into the future, the further that is).
+The light cone for a point in space-time excludes every other region of space at that instant (light hasn't had enough time to reach it or vice versa).

-More than light or electromagnetic radiation is involved: general relativity posits that no influence of any kind moves faster than the speed of light in a vacuum (c), thus portions of space-time are unknown to you.
-So if the Sun emits a solar flare right at this instant, there is no way to know that until the few minutes pass until light reaches Earth.
+Though called light cones, they set limits on more than EMR: general relativity posits that no influence of any kind moves faster than the speed of light in a vacuum (c), thus portions of space-time are unknown to you.
+So if the Sun emits a solar flare right at this instant, there is no way to know that until the few minutes pass and the associated light reaches Earth.